 On weekends, the bay directly in front of Hawn's Overlook can already become a busy, hazardous crisscrossing of boats going in different directions.
-With boaters coming out of Snyder's Run and either going up or down the lake, co-mingling with boaters going up or down the main part of the lake or trying to access Snyder's run, this area can become congested and rough.
+With boaters coming out of Snyder's Run and either going up or down the going up or down the main part of the lake or trying to access Snyder's run, this area can become congested and rough.
 Putting additional boaters in this area is unconscionable.